Insider Lab

 Mark your calendar: CSX will be launched in December, bringing in a new era of simplified yet comprehensive cloud security.
 Are you ready to embrace the future of cloud security?

-InsiderSecurity Analysis for Volt Typhoon Attacks
+InsiderSecurity analysis for Volt Typhoon attacks

 InsiderSecurity conducts in-depth research and analysis on emerging cyber threats, so as to equip organizations with the knowledge to proactively protect themselves.
 In light of recent events, our Insider Lab team has thoroughly examined the methods and exploitation techniques employed by the notorious Volt Typhoon Attacks.
 Furthermore, we delved into the early detection strategies and practical measures to counter these threats.
 Here are the key findings from our investigation:

-Volt Typhoon Attacks
+Volt Typhoon attacks

 On May 24, 2023, Microsoft and the “Five Eyes Alliance” cybersecurity information sharing organization released a joint cybersecurity advisory, which detailed a series of activities related to the Volt Typhoon.
 According to Microsoft’s blog post, these malicious activities have been ongoing since mid-2021 and have targeted critical infrastructure sectors in Guam and the United States.
 The sectors affected include communication, manufacturing, utilities, transportation, construction, maritime, government, IT, and education.